 - Thousands of plugins have been developed that you can access for free to add customized functionality to your website.
 I list a few of my favorite below.

 - Thousands of themes have been developed that allow you to customize the design of your website.

-Another great feature is BlueHost allows you to install WordPress with just a few clicks!
+Another great feature of BlueHost is it allows you to install WordPress with just a few clicks!
 Once you have signed up for BlueHost, check out this video that will walk you through getting WordPress installed in less than five minutes.

 WordPress makes it really easy to change the design of your website.
 There are hundreds of themes available that you can install and customize.

-For a walk-through on how to install themes on your website, click here to watch a short video.
+For a walk-through on how to install themes on your website watch this short video: